davidmalcolm/texi2rst/output/specifying-attributes-of-types.rst

 definition.

 You can also include type attributes in a ``typedef`` declaration.
-Attribute Syntax, for details of the exact syntax for using attributes.
+See :ref:`attribute-syntax`, for details of the exact syntax for using attributes.

 .. toctree::